finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve relationships.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve relationships.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The as-at datetime at which to retrieve relationships.
 Defaults to return the latest LUSID AsAt time if not specified.
     String filter = "filter_example"; // String | Expression to filter the relationships.
 Users should provide null or empty string for this field until further notice.
     List<String> identifierTypes = Arrays.asList(); // List<String> | Identifiers types (as property keys) used for referencing Persons or Legal Entities.
-These take the format              {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
-They must be from the \"Person\" or \"LegalEntity\" domain.
+These must be from the 'Person' or 'LegalEntity' domains and take the format {domain}/{scope}/{code}, for example              'Person/CompanyDetails/Role'.
 Only identifier types stated will be used to look up relevant entities in relationships.
 If not applicable, provide an empty array. try {
       ResourceListOfRelationship result = apiInstance.getPortfolioRelationships(scope, code, effectiveAt, asAt, filter, identifierTypes);
       System.out.println(result);